shivamsngh/entry-challenge/README.md

-# entry-challenge
+# Entry Challenge
-The application is a scalable solution to most of the entry challenges(quiz type) and uses MongoDB, and NodeJS.
-The front-end is designed using jQuery and HTML5 which can be modified as per usage..
+The application is a scalable solution to most of the entry challenges(quiz types) and uses MongoDB, and NodeJS.
+The front-end is designed using jQuery and HTML5 which can be modified as per usage.
-Teh DB path should correspond to the DB folder of the project.
+The DB path should correspond to the DB folder of the project.

-The NODE based API also contains APi calls tp insert,
+The NODE based API also contains APi calls for DB CRUD operations,

 Candidates,
 Questions,